sriharir/sriharir.github.io/_posts/2015-05-12-dynamicprog.md

 {% endhighlight %}

 This fairly highlights the way to go about any dynamic programming.
 Once the substructure is mathematically formulated, it's only a matter of simple implementation.

-Come back to read an updated version with couple more examples later.
-Point out any mistakes, clarifications or scope for confusion in the comments, pretty please!